On Jacobians of geometrically reduced curves and their N\'eron models: Semi-factorial models of geometrically integral curves

 \section{Semi-factorial models of geometrically integral curves}

-Let $S$ be a Dedekind scheme with field of fractions $K$ and let $C$ be a proper, geometrically integral curve over $K$ (for simplicity, we shall from now on only consider geometrically connected curves).
-In the proof of Theorem \ref{ConjIthm} (where $S$ is excellent), we constructed a Néron model of $\Pic^0_{C/K}$ by constructing a proper and flat model $\mathscr{C}\to S$ which is cohomologically flat in dimension zero (at least after a finite extension of $K$), considering the scheme $P_{\mathscr{C}/S}^{\mathrm{sep}},$ and then employing a push-out construction.
+Let $S$ be a Dedekind scheme with field of rational functions $K$ and let $C$ be a proper, geometrically reduced curve over $K.$ In the proof of Theorem \ref{ConjIthm} (where $S$ is excellent), we constructed a Néron model of $\Pic^0_{C/K}$ by considering a proper and flat model $\mathscr{C}\to S$ which is cohomologically flat in dimension zero (at least after a finite extension of $K$), considering the scheme $P_{\mathscr{C}/S}^{\mathrm{sep}},$ and then employing a push-out construction.
 In the case where $C$ is regular, the last step is unnecessary.
 Hence we shall now investigate under which circumstances the $S$-scheme $P_{\mathscr{C}}^{\mathrm{sep}}$ already is the Néron lft-model of $\Pic^0_{C/K}.$ For nodal curves, a similar question was studied by Orecchia \cite{Ore}.
-We also investigate the existence of closely related \it semi-factorial models \rm introduced by Pépin \cite{Pép}.
+We also investigate the existence of closely related \it semi-factorial models \rm studied by Pépin \cite{Pép}.